 Advice about hiring a tree surgeon

-The national Arboricultural Association (AA) ‘Approved Contractors’ scheme ensures companies have undergone routine testing and accreditation to meet exacting industry standards.
+The national Arboricultural Association (AA) ‘Approved Contractors’ scheme makes sure companies have undergone routine testing and accreditation to meet exacting industry standards.

-Alternatively, you can use directories such as Yellow Pages or Thompson Directory to find companies.
+Alternatively, you can use directories such as Yellow Pages or Thomson Directory to find companies.
 However, be aware of these basic points: